michaelgreenacre/CODAinPractice/00_README.md

 FishMorphology.txt: Fish morphometric data, with three additional variables, data object 'fish' in easyCODA

 R SCRIPTS:

 easyCODA_script.R: file of all the R commands in Appendix C, also with some slight corrections.

 PLEASE REPORT ANY BUGS OR DIFFICULTIES WITH THE PACKAGE TO Michael Greenacre at michael.greenacre@gmail.com

+invSLR: first version (with minimal error checking of inputs) of an inverse function for SLRs (amalgamated logratios)

 ERRATA: